andrew/ultimate-awesome/README.md

 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [rime-list](https://github.com/hantang/rime-list) - RIME相关配置、词库和输入法方案汇集。.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
+- [awesome-ai4pde](https://github.com/lizhihao2022/awesome-ai4pde) - Awesome AI4PDE is a curated list of resources and literature focusing on the intersection of Artificial Intelligence and Partial Differential Equations (PDEs).
 - [awesome-llm-resources](https://github.com/marco-jeffrey/awesome-llm-resources) - A collection of resources around LLMs, aggregated for the workshop "Mastering LLMs: End-to-End Fine-Tuning and Deployment" by Dan Becker and Hamel Husain".
 - [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.
+- [Mac-Menubar-Megalist](https://github.com/SKaplanOfficial/Mac-Menubar-Megalist) - Sorted list of 1800+ macOS menubar apps.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
 - [awesome-context-engineering](https://github.com/yzfly/awesome-context-engineering) - A curated collection of resources, papers, tools, and best practices for Context Engineering in AI agents and Large Language Models (LLMs).
 - [awesome-php-ml](https://github.com/apphp/awesome-php-ml) - The most comprehensive curated list of Machine Learning, Artificial Intelligence, NLP, LLM, and Data Science libraries for PHP.